 Scale of 90-100

-Luxurious, sculpture-filled resort on the island of Santa Cruz, set on a hilltop amid 75 acres that have been replanted with some 9,000 native trees.
-Twelve rooms with either patios or balconies, plus two larger suites, one of which has a private plunge pool.
+This luxurious, sculpture-filled resort on the island of Santa Cruz is set on a hilltop amid 75 acres that have been replanted with some 9,000 native trees.
+The property includes 12 rooms with either patios or balconies, plus two larger suites, one of which has a private plunge pool.
 Opt for a slightly more expensive Balcony Room, which has higher ceilings and unobstructed views toward the distant coast through floor-to-ceiling windows.
-All suites have a simple but plush décor with dark bamboo floors, large Peruvian travertine-clad baths, walk-in closets and comfortable living rooms.
-Airy lobby-lounge, satisfying (if inconsistent) cuisine in Evolution Restaurant, wide infinity pool, small Sumaq Spa.
-Unforgettable excursions with Pikaia’s yacht to nearby islands (private charters can be arranged), as well as land-based tours on Santa Cruz.
+All suites have a simple but plush décor with dark bamboo floors and comfortable living rooms.
+Amenities include an airy lobby-lounge, a restaurant, a wide infinity pool and the small Sumaq Spa.
+Unforgettable excursions with Pikaia’s yacht to nearby islands (private charters can be arranged) are also available.